HiddeKehrer/website-clone-project/docs/docs/React-Native/triggering_experiments.md

 const PricingScreen = () => {
   const handleSubscribePress = () => {
     // Example properties for segmentation.
-    // 'braze_segments' is shown here as an example of passing custom data structures. const braze_segments = ['segment1', 'segment2'];
+    // 'brazeSegments' is shown here as an example of passing custom data structures. const brazeSegments = ['segment1', 'segment2'];

     // This event can now be used to trigger an experiment from the PipeGuru dashboard PipeGuru.track('user_viewed_pricing_page', {